polopolyps/pcmd-tool-export-images/README.md

 will have to manually prune the database after the extraction (eg export the database, drop it, and then import it again, see the [mysql documentation][] for more information).**

+**This tool will have to be modified for workflowed content to approve the new version otherways all public versions are likely to be removed when old versions are trimmed.**

 ### Installation